directus/directus/docs/app/data-model/fields/text-numbers.md

 images, videos, buttons, and more, that can be assembled and re-arranged within a flexible layout.

 - **Types**: `JSON`
-- **Toolbar**: Allows for customization of visible formatting options
+- **Toolbar**: Allows for customization of visible formatting options.
 - **Folder**: Default folder to store uploaded files.
 Does not affect existing files.
 - **Font**: Type of font used in Edit mode.